 Take also into account the existence of the frames of reference of receding galaxies (observed), CMB (observed) (CMB = Cosmic Microwave Background), neutrinos (not observed as frame) and gravitational waves (not observed as frame): non of them are fundamental frames, see also paragraph Standstill at page 5 of THE EXPANSION OF THE UNIVERSE.
 Therefore I would propose to consider that

-The view of the BB (Big Bang) that fits the best, is an ordinary explosion occurring in flat empty space that is already existing and is made of vacuum particles (1.2)
+The view of the BB (Big Bang) that fits the best, is an ordinary explosion occurring in flat empty space (1.2)

 Then the BB is not a fundamental feature shaping spacetime.
 Light waves from distant galaxies no longer arrive while still expanding, as is said in paragraph The universe expands at page 5 of THE EXPANSION OF THE UNIVERSE.